Welcome to Eastern Hokkaidō

-Eastern Hokkaidō (道東; Dōtō) is a harsh yet hauntingly beautiful landscape that has been shaped by volcanoes and vast temperature extremes.
-In the winter months, dramatic ice floes off the coast of Abashiri in the Okhotsk Sea can be seen from the decks of ice-breakers.
-Both Akan and Shiretoko National Park, the latter a World Heritage listed site, are best explored during the mild summers when there are great hiking opportunities.
-Kushiro Wetlands National Park offers the chance to see the red-crested white crane, the symbol of longevity in Japan.
+Eastern Hokkaidō (道東; Dō-tō) is a harsh yet hauntingly beautiful landscape that has been shaped by volcanoes and vast temperature extremes.
+In the winter months, dramatic ice floes in the Sea of Okhotsk can be seen from the decks of ice-breakers off the coast of Abashiri.
+Both Akan National Park and Shiretoko National Park, the latter a World Heritage Site, are best explored during the mild summers when there are great hiking opportunities.
+Kushiro Wetlands National Park offers the chance to see the red-crowned white crane, the symbol of longevity in Japan.